wazuh/wazuh-documentation/source/proof-of-concept-guide/audit-commands-run-by-user.rst

 Configure your environment as follows to test the POC.

 #.
-Run ``systemctl status auditd.service`` to check that the Linux Auditing System is installed and running on your RHEL7 agent endpoint.
+Run ``systemctl status auditd.service`` to check that the Linux Auditing System is installed and running on your CentOS 8 agent endpoint.

 #.
-Check that ``/var/ossec/etc/ossec.conf`` in your RHEL7 agent endpoint is configured for the agent to read the ``audit.log`` file.
+Check that ``/var/ossec/etc/ossec.conf`` in your CentOS 8 agent endpoint is configured for the agent to read the ``audit.log`` file.
 This configuration is included by default.

    .. code-block:: XML